You are here

 Two papers accepted at CLIC-2017

 Two papers have been accepted for presentation at the Fourth Italian Conference on Computational Linguistics, to be held in Rome, December 11-13 2017:

-Title: "A little bit of bella pianura: Detecting Code-Mixing in Historical English Travel Writing"
+Title: "A little bit of bella pianura: Detecting Code-Mixing in Historical English Travel Writing" (PDF)

 Authors: Rachele Sprugnoli, Sara Tonelli, Giovanni Moretti and Stefano Menini

 Code-mixing is the alternation between two or more languages in the same text.
 This phenomenon is very relevant in the travel domain, since it can provide new insight in the way foreign cultures are perceived and described to the readers.
 In this paper, we analyse English-Italian code-mixing in historical English travel writings about Italy.
 We retrain and compare two existing systems for automatic code-mixing, and analyse the semantic categories mostly connected to Italian.
 Besides, we release the domain corpus used in our experiments and the output of the extraction.

 Title: "The impact of phrases on Italian lexical simplification" (PDF)

 Authors: Sara Tonelli, Alessio Palmero Aprosio and Marco Mazzon